Football in South America: Latin American dominance

 Promising footballers whose talent had first flourished in Latin America became less and less active domestically, yielding to offers from clubs in Europe.
 In 1988, Romário followed this path, moving from Brazilian club Vasco da Gama to the Dutch PSV, where he scored 98 goals in five seasons.
 Another example is Daniel Passarella who, a few years after winning the World Cup with Argentina, emigrated to Italy.
 Brazilian Ronaldo made his appearance in Europe in 1994, also at PSV.
 Three years later, in 1997, he became the first Latin American to win the Ballon d'Or, an annual award for the best footballer in Europe.
 The best footballer in the world in the twentieth century, Diego Maradona, scored 115 goals in seven years at SSC Napoli.

 CONMEBOL has ten national association members: 30% of its federations have won the FIFA World Cup (men's tournament): Argentina (3), Brazil (5), Uruguay (2), with Uruguay supposedly receiving recognition from FIFA for winning the 1924 and 1928 Olympics, counting as men's world championships, which explains why FIFA permits Uruguay to represent 4 stars on their world cup jersey.
 By comparison, UEFA has 55 member associations with 5 members winning the FIFA World Cup for a total of 12 trophies.
-While being smaller, CONMEBOL appears to have a similar number of FIFA men's championship trophies as UEFA, which suggests that its success rate in the international game exceeds its weight within the overall FIFA membership population --CONMEBOL having less than 10% of FIFA national association members, performs above its representation within FIFA by winning nearly 50% of FIFA men's championships, while it seems to be the confederation with the largest proportion of its membership (30%) winning world cups.
-Similar comparisons for South American men in international soccer at club level (playing with European, South American, North American clubs) would likely yield similar results, showing South American soccer players winning a disproportionate number of titles in relation to their actual percentage of the overall soccer population of men.
-During the historical period covered in this article, South America became a center of soccer development, receiving European influences, and then becoming an influence on the rest of the world game at the level of clubs --for instance, compare recent MLS (United States) title winning rosters/coaching, or European club winners of international trophies showing South American contributors.
+While being smaller, CONMEBOL appears to have a similar number of FIFA men's championship trophies as UEFA, which suggests that its success rate in the international game exceeds its weight within the overall FIFA membership population—CONMEBOL having less than 10% of FIFA national association members, performs above its representation within FIFA by winning nearly 50% of FIFA men's championships, while it seems to be the confederation with the largest proportion of its membership (30%) winning world cups.
+Similar comparisons for South American men in international football at club level (playing with European, South American, North American clubs) would likely yield similar results, showing South American football players winning a disproportionate number of titles in relation to their actual percentage of the overall football population of men.
+During the historical period covered in this article, South America became a centre of football development, receiving European influences, and then becoming an influence on the rest of the world game at the level of clubs—for instance, compare recent MLS (United States) title winning rosters/coaching, or European club winners of international trophies showing South American contributors.